yanivbl6/quantized_meanfield/README.md

 * Standard python packages, including: numpy, matplotlib, scipy

 # Usage
-No installation required
+No installation required.
 The python files in "./src" includes several tools usage throughout the research.
 The jupyter-examples include examples, which utilizes several of those tools.